One of the questions that I get asked fairly frequently here on the blog is, “Is Erythritol Safe?”

 First of all, there is a study where rats were fed 500 mg/kg of sucralose and it led to kidney damage.
 One problem with this study is that it is studying rats and this is a LOT of sucralose.
 As I pointed out, we are not rats, and our bodies should treat sucralose differently than a rat's body would.

-One odd thing regarding the amount of sucralose in this study is that Dr. Axe states that the researchers were using that amount in order to measure the effects of sucralose accumulating in the body.
+One odd thing regarding the amount of sucralose in this study is that some claim that researchers were using that amount in order to measure the effects of sucralose accumulating in the body.
 The problem with that statement, however, is that there is other evidence out there stating that sucralose doesn't accumulate.

-Dr. Axe also points to apparent evidence that Splenda alters gut bacteria.
+There are also claims that Splenda alters gut bacteria.
 This is based on a study with mice.
 The problem here, however, is that Splenda is NOT only sucralose.
 It's sucralose with maltodextrin added to give it bulk.
 In fact, Splenda is 1% sucralose and 99% maltodextrin.

 This would give reason for the reports that I have heard of diabetics having reactions after using a lot of Splenda.
 It might not be the sucralose, but the maltodextrin that is giving them a reaction!